 Q. How much will the fund pay?

-The fund will pay up to $3,000 in article publication fees for the duration of pilot period, 18-24 months.
+The fund will reimburse up to $3,000 in article publication fees for the duration of pilot period, 18-24 months.
 Reimbursement requests must be submitted within three months of publication.
 This is a pilot program and is subject to funding restraints.

 Q. Is this related to the draft faculty-proposed Open Access Policy for the University of California?